Why is a Resurrection Necessary?

 The Bible assures us that God will “swallow up death in victory; and the Lord God will wipe away tears from off all faces… for the Lord hath spoken it” (Isaiah 25:8).

-Special thanks to Bro.
-Bob Goodman for source material from his power point presentation (a “BibleTruth411” – YouTube Video) “The Hope and Resurrection of the Dead”.
+Br.
+Bob Goodman — for source material from his power-point presentation (a “BibleTruth411” – YouTube Video) “The Hope and Resurrection of the Dead”.

 Suggested Further Reading